-Effective March 5, 2012, the company entered into another revolving loan agreement with LMIC including similar terms to a prior revolving loan agreement.
-However, this agreement makes the company the lender and LMIC the borrower, and the rate of interest is not to exceed the three-month LIBOR + 1.4% per annum.
-This agreement may be terminated by the company with six months' prior notice unless an earlier date is mutually agreed upon by the parties.
+Effective March 21, 2012, the company entered into a Revolving Loan Agreement with LMIC including similar terms to the prior revolving loan agreement with the company being the lender and LMIC the borrower.
+The rate of interest is not to exceed the three-month LIBOR + 1.4% per annum.
+This agreement may be terminated by the company with six months' prior notice unless an earlier date is mutually agreed by the parties.